Caliche: Chilean caliche

 In the Atacama Desert in northern Chile, vast deposits of a mixture, also referred to as caliche, are composed of gypsum, sodium chloride and other salts, and sand, associated to salitre ("Chile saltpeter").
 Salitre, in turn, is a composite of sodium nitrate (NaNO_{3}) and potassium nitrate (KNO_{3}).
-Salitre was an important source of export revenue for Chile until World War I, when Europe began to produce both nitrates industrially in large quantities.
+Salitre was an important source of export revenue for Chile until the early 1930s, when Europe began to produce both nitrates industrially in large quantities.

 The deposits contain an average of 7.5% sodium nitrate, as well as sodium sulfate (18.87%), sodium chloride (4.8%), and smaller amounts of potassium, calcium, magnesium, borate, iodine, and perchlorate.
 About two-thirds of the deposits are insoluble gangue minerals.
 The caliche beds are from 2 cm to several meters thick in alluvial deposits, where the soluble minerals form a cement in unconsolidated regolith.
 Nitrate-bearing caliche is also found impregnating bedrock to form bedrock deposits.

 Caliche is the main iodine ore in Chile and the country is the world's prime producer of this element in addition to hosting over half of the worlds reserves of iodine.
 SQM is Chile's main iodine producer.
 Iodine at SQM is extracted from caliche ore but requires also sulphur, ammonium nitrate, sulfuric acid, kerosene, water, electricity and fossil fuel, mainly diesel.